 Its methods are based on long-term experience and linked to the laws of nature, which play a crucial role for our wellbeing.
 Against this backdrop, these are the five most important principles and viewpoints related to TCM:

 Every structure and functional system of the human body is connected to one another, while the human body is connected to the mind and spirit.
 Concerning the subject matter of physics, all of these – physical and non-physical – elements are part of the universal spheres, which are influenced by streams of energy.
 In TCM, this energy is called “Qi”.

 Qi circulates through the human body via channels (“meridians”), which lead to the different organs and body systems.
 If connections between elements are cut and meridians are blocked, the flow of energy is interrupted which may cause discomfort, pain, and, eventually, illnesses.
 TCM offers different treatments that unblock the meridians and support the natural flow of energy and blood.

-Based on the ancient Chinese concept of Yin and Yang, every phenomenon in the universe can be divided into two contrary aspects: Yin and Yan.
-Very often, Yin is represented as the moon and Yan as the sun.
+Based on the ancient Chinese concept of Yin and Yang, every phenomenon in the universe can be divided into two contrary aspects: Yin and Yang.
+Very often, Yin is represented as the moon and Yang as the sun.
 In-line with the laws of nature, these two aspects complement each other and are meant to live in harmony.